jyourstone/jellyfin-smartplaylist-plugin/README.md

 ```

 ### Manual Installation
-Download the latest release from the [Releases page](https://github.com/jyourstone/jellyfin-smartplaylist-plugin/releases) and extract it to your Jellyfin plugins directory.
+Download the latest release from the [Releases page](https://github.com/jyourstone/jellyfin-smartplaylist-plugin/releases) and extract it to a subfolder in your Jellyfin plugins directory (for example /config/plugins/SmartPlaylist).

 ### Try RC Releases (Unstable)
 Want to test the latest features before they're officially released?
 You can try release candidate (RC) versions using the unstable manifest: